RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_firmware.md

 To finally run the printer, we need to set up the Firmware.

-*To learn how to install it, it is recommended to search their official websites along with the motherboard manufacturer github (if available) for the most up to date information.*
+*To learn how to install it, it is recommended to search their official websites along with the motherboard manufacturer GitHub (if available) for the most up to date information.*

 *It is also extremely helpful to follow other available guides on YouTube or some discussion websites.*

 ---
 # Klipper FW

-*For extremely fast printing, more advanced tuning and high-end features.
-[Klipper FW]*
+*For extremely fast printing, more advanced tuning and high-end features.* **[Klipper FW]**

 ## BigTreeTech Octopus v1.0 (and v1.1)
 {: .text-center }